Hurricane Francine: Mississippi

 Strong winds swept through the Mississippi Coast before sunrise on September 12.
 The Jackson County Office of Emergency Services reported minor damage across the county, including power outages, downed trees, and flooded streets.
 As Francine moved further north, it was downgraded to a tropical depression, bringing heavy rainfall to Jackson and central Mississippi.
 South Mississippi faced significant flooding and related issues during the storm's passage.
 Other areas of the state also experienced downed trees and power lines.
 During the morning of September 12, 60,000 customers experienced power outages in Mississippi.
 Around 500 people were in state shelters.
 One injury was reported in Jones County.
-The highest recorded wind speed was 35 mph in Starkville George Bryan Airport, with winds gusting to 56 mph in Kemper County.
+The highest recorded wind speed was 39 mph in Gulfport, with winds gusting to 49 mph.
 The highest recorded rainfall was 3.98 in in Madison County.
+Nine boats were abandoned in Pass Christian's harbor as a result of Francine and were not approved for removal until December 2025.

 Elsewhere

 There were 39,000 reported power outages in Alabama.
 Trees and power lines were also downed in the western portion of the state.
-In Danville, rainfall accumulated to 11.11 in.
+Sustained winds of 44 mph were observed at Bon Secour.
+In Danville, rainfall accumulated to 13.65 in.

 Tropical storm conditions occurred in the Florida Panhandle.
-Sustained winds of 44 mph were observed at Pensacola Beach with higher gusts.
-The highest rainfall total was in Apalachicola, Florida with 12.75 in of rain.
+Sustained winds of 44 mph were observed at Pensacola Beach with higher gusts of up to 51 mph.
+The highest rainfall total was in Navarre with 14.61 in of rain.

 Tennessee was buffeted by rainstorms for a few days.